January 6, 2021

 Music alone can lead to impulse buyers to buy more, and tweaks to tempo and mode can increase sales.
 Quite simply, shoppers like to move to the music.
 In the US, over 80% of shoppers say that music makes the shopping experience more enjoyable.

 Music plays with our emotions.
 It gives us natural highs, causing the pleasure hormone dopamine to surge and spur us to action, leading us to move at the pace of the music.
 We literally ‘feel’ the emotion of the song playing.
-The power this has in a retail store is significant - and has a huge impact on your customer, when used well.
+The power of music in retail is significant - and has a huge impact on your customer, when used well.

 Come on, feel the noise